A dismissal is when an employer ends an employee's contract. It usually means the same as being sacked or fired.

 Giving the reasons for dismissal

-If an employer dismisses an employee, they should tell the employee:
+If an employer dismisses an employee, they should tell them:

-It's a good idea to put it in writing.
+It's a good idea to put it in writing, for example in a letter or email.

 When an employer must put the reasons in writing